cedar-policy/rfcs/text/0074/0074-entity-slicing.md

     /// For each element of `entity_ids`, returns the corresponding
     /// [`Entity`] in the output vector.
     fn load_entities(&mut self, entity_ids: impl IntoIterator<Item = &EntityUID>) -> impl Iterator<Item = Entity>;
+}

 /// Loads all the entities needed for a request
 /// using the `load_entities` function.
 fn load(
-        &mut self,
+    &mut loader: SimpleEntityLoader,
     schema: &Schema,
     entity_manifest: &EntityManifest,
     request: &Request,
 ) -> Result<Entities, EntityManifestError> {
   ...
-    }
 }
 ```